top of page

 Feb 6

-Listening to My Nervous System
+How I am Learning to Listen to My Nervous System

 I keep going.
 I keep performing.
 I keep trying to function like nothing is wrong.
 And then my body hits a wall, my mind goes foggy, and I burn out so fast.